ms-iot/content/en-US/win10/samples/DriverLab3.md

       GPIO 26  | BlinkyApp.exe l 26 | BlinkyApp.exe h 26 |   37
       GPIO 27  | BlinkyApp.exe l 27 | BlinkyApp.exe h 27 |   13

-If you are using GPIO #5 on the Raspberry Pi 2, type the following command to turn the LED on:
+If you are using GPIO #5 on the Raspberry Pi 2 or 3, type the following command to turn the LED on:

     [192.168.0.243]: PS C:\> .\BlinkyApp_<PLATFORM>.exe low 5